- For the University

 - Contact us

-Our Postdoc Business Plan Competition has become a key annual event in the University’s entrepreneurial ecosystem and has spawned a number of successful spin-out companies.
-In 2020 the competition was renamed to honour the life and career of the late Chris Abell, Pro-Vice-Chancellor for Research and Professor of Biological Chemistry.
+Now in its eighth year, The Chris Abell Postdoc Business Plan Competition has become a key annual programme in the University’s entrepreneurial ecosystem and has spawned a number of successful spin-out companies including Nu Quantum, Porotech, Semarion and Xampla

-All postdocs are invited to attend an online session on business modelling as a means to untangle their initial business idea and to see if it has real market potential.
-Later, after some independent investigation, postdocs are then invited to a second session on how to write up their first stage business plans, including details on what the competition judges will want to see in their application and why.
+On Thursday 12 May, postdocs and team members are invited to attend our business modelling workshop as a means to untangle their initial business idea and to see if it has real market potential.
+Later, after some independent investigation, postdocs and team members are then invited to a second workshop on Wednesday 1 June on how to write up their first stage business plans, including details on what the competition judges will want to see in their application and why.
 If shortlisted as a finalist, applicants also receive expert one-to-one pitch training to hone their business pitches.

 After the first selection round, each semi-finalist is matched with a mentor who is a seasoned academic entrepreneur from our network.
 The mentors work with the semi-finalists to help them improve their business plans.

-Finalists go on to pitch their business ideas to a panel of expert judges at the Grand Finale event that takes place in November.
+Finalists go on to pitch their business ideas to a panel of expert judges at the Grand Finale event taking place, this year, at Downing College on Thursday 10 November.